ZofiaD/dare_it_challenge_portfolio_zofiaD/README.md

 In my opinion we write test cases because it helps us plan tests.
 They help verify the compliance of the software with the requirements.
-They also provide helpful instructions for a new tester in a project.
+They also contain helpful instructions for a new tester in a project.
 Test cases allow for effective and consistent regression testing.

+## Subtask 4 *Writing test cases based on your "own experience"* - ***PICK EAT UP*** - mobile application.

+Please find my test ceases on https://drive.google.com/drive/folders/1OZHrDLQ9Q7OqTHEhCYCJTAEUBQSixOHD?usp=sharing